-Your school district must provide you certain information in writing, at least ten (10) school days prior to:
+Your school district must give you written notice (provide you certain information in writing), at least ten (10) school days prior to:

-- proposing to initiate or to change the identification, evaluation, or educational placement of your child, or the provision of a free appropriate public education (FAPE) to your child; or - 2. refusing to initiate or to change the identification, evaluation, or educational placement of your child or the provision of FAPE to your child.
+- 1. Proposing to initiate or to change the identification, evaluation, or educational placement of your child, or the provision of a free appropriate public education (FAPE) to your child; or - 2.
+Refusing to initiate or to change the identification, evaluation, or educational placement of your child or the provision of FAPE to your child.